Skip to content ↓

 All children within school have regular guided reading sessions.
 Through group reading and reading tasks in EYFS all children explore books and reading in different contexts in a heavily supported way.

 Through careful questioning, children learn how stories and non-fiction writing is constructed and in doing so, develop their comprehension skills and their ability to better understand and interpret the books they read.
-Language, sentence structure and other writing devices and features are also explored to further develop children’s understanding and complete the circle of having a positive impact on their writing development.

 Reading Books